Max Verstappen: Sportscar racing

 In May 2025, he entered testing for the third round of the 2025 Nürburgring Langstrecken-Serie in the 296 under the pseudonym "Franz Hermann", where he claimed to set an unofficial GT3 lap record, reportedly in an attempt to obtain a licence to compete on the Nordschleife.
 He received an FIA Platinum licence later that month, allowing him to compete in top-level endurance racing.

 In September 2025, he made his competitive debut on the Nordschleife in the seventh round for Lionspeed GP, completing the laps required for a GT3 permit in a horsepower-restricted Porsche 718 Cayman GT4 CS as he finished seventh in-class.
 Later the same month, Verstappen made his GT3 race debut and won.
 He drove for Emil Frey Racing, racing a Ferrari 296 GT3 with Chris Lulham in the Nürburgring Endurance Series.
 This start also made Max Verstappen the first defending Formula One World Champion to simultaneously compete in Formula One and another racing series since Keke Rosberg, who made a one-off appearance in the 1983 World Sportscar Championship, also at the Nürburgring Nordschleife.
 After qualifying third, Verstappen, who drove the first stint, passed two cars and began to create a gap of over a minute.
 Verstappen handed the car to teammate Lulham for the second stint; Lulham crossed the line to win the race for the team, 24 seconds ahead of the car in second place.

+In preparation for his participation at the 2026 24 Hours of Nürburgring, Verstappen took part in the second round of the 2026 Nürburgring Langstrecken-Serie, driving a Mercedes-AMG GT3 Evo run by Winward Racing.
+In a qualifying session affected by multiple code 60 sections, Verstappen put together a clean lap and achieved his maiden NLS pole position.
+After fighting for the lead with Christopher Haase throughout the opening stint, the No. 3 Verstappen Mercedes-AMG broke away from the field, allowing Verstappen, Daniel Juncadella, and Jules Gounon to win by almost a minute.
+Following the race, the team was disqualified for using seven sets of tyres, which exceeded the limit of six allowed for race day.